What is it?

 - Treatment for hyperthyroidism and iron deficiency can permit the nails to regrow normally.

-- Some treatments for psoriasis that are given by mouth may improve nail health.
+- Some treatments for psoriasis may improve nail health.

 - Oral prescription medicines are available to treat fungal nail infections.
 However, they have potential side effects, can be costly and are not always covered by insurance.